Uamhan/DS-RESTful-webservice-webclient/README.md

 ```
 4. import the java files found in this repository at/sw/src/main/java/ie/gmit/sw/ into a package that matches the package name
 package ie.gmit.sw
-5.import the jsp files found in this repositoy at /sw/src/main/webapp/ into the webapp folder of your reposity.
+5. import the jsp files found in this repositoy at /sw/src/main/webapp/ into the webapp folder of your reposity.
 6. import jar files found in the lib folder of this directory into your enviorment class path.
 ---
 ## Running.